mazinator/Cliff-The-Walker/README.md

 The results are coherent with the original book.
 QLearning leads to a rather aggressive strategy directly on the cliff's edge, while Sarsa keeps a rows distance to the cliff.
 Perfect strategy for Q-Learning if epsilon decayed to 0.

+check out the parameter print_field in learn() to visualize the cliff-field in the console.